+You have the right to raise an objection or opt-out of out of having an SCR by returning a completed opt-out form to their GP practice.
+Although we will first need to explain how this may affect the care you receive.

 GP2GP - GP2GP allows patients' electronic health records to be transferred directly, securely, and quickly between their old and new practices, when they change GPs.
 This improves patient care by making full and detailed medical records available to practices, for a new patient's first and later consultations.
 Your electronic GP record is the source of information that is shared in all of the above instances.

-Data Retention Period:

-All records held in the Practice EMIS system are kept for the duration specified in the Records Management Codes of Practice for Health and Social Care

-NHS Digital - National Data Opt-Out

-The national data opt-out applies to the disclosure of confidential patient information for purposes beyond individual care (research and planning) across the health and adult social care system in England.
-In broad terms the national data opt-out applies unless there is a mandatory legal requirement or an overriding public interest for the data to be shared.
-The opt-out does not apply when the individual has consented to the sharing of their data or where the data is anonymised.
+Data Retention Period: All records held in the Practice EMIS system are kept for the duration specified in the Records Management Codes of Practice for Health and Social Care The national data opt-out applies to the disclosure of The processing of personal data is permitted under the following confidential patient information for purposes beyond UK GDPR condition: individual care (research and planning) across the health • GDPR Article 6(1) (e) - public interest or in the exercise of and adult social care system in England.
+In broad terms official authority. the national data opt-out applies unless there is a mandatory legal requirement or an overriding public The processing of special categories of personal data is permitted under the following UK GDPR "condition" and DPA interest for the data to be shared.
+The opt-out does not apply when the individual has consented to the sharing of "provision": their data or where the data is anonymised. • GDPR Article 9 (2) (h) - processing is necessary for medical or